WebTrit/webtrit_docs/signaling/handshake/state.md

 ## Example

-Three lines with active call on first one and idle on others.
+Three lines with an active call on the first one and idle on others.

 ```json
 {